PMattox/outro/to_do.md

 ### To Do

 ✓ Fade out after timing of song
-☐  After fade, leave up terminal text "END OF LINE" in Tron blue color
+☐  After fade, show some message
+--- "END OF LINE" in Tron blue color, terminal text
---- *or* make it look like it was typed
+----- make this appear as if it's typed
+--- *or* SEE YOU SPACE COWBOY in bottom right, Cheltenham Bold Condensed or ITC
 ☐ Fade *in* to match intro / pretty quick

 ### REFERENCES